 When I was a little girl, I was the daydreamer in the classroom: head in the clouds, chin nestled into the palms of my hands.
 I’d imagine myself as this big shot, high-flying businesswoman.
 She’s-independent-organised-but-somehow-has-time-to-be-s**t-hot.
-Like a triumphant movie moment: she glides into the building in her power heels, head held high.
-Her hair smells of an L’Oreal advert; her flustered employees crowd around her as she answers their queries in her quick-witted state.
+A triumphant movie moment; she glides into the building in her power heels, head held high.
+Her hair smells of some L’Oreal advert.
+Her flustered employees crowd around her as she answers their queries in her quick-witted state.
 Oh, she knows she’s worth it.

 Sometime later, I shuffle into the lift in pumps that I keep forgetting to throw out, eyes half open, while trying to unknot my tangled I-just-out-of-bed-so-please-f**k-off hair.
 I land into the office, screaming every obscurity to myself.
 ‘Oh F, I haven’t done this!
 Oh b*llocks, I forgot this!’.